 All clinicians and clients/families must comply with the following safety precautions:

 - · The number of individuals present in the space where the sessions take place must be limited to one caregiver, the patient, treating therapist, and nurse (if applicable).

 - Sessions that can take place outdoors are encouraged.
 The caregiver must be present.

 - Therapists and patients will wash hands or utilize hand sanitizer at the beginning and end of each session.

 - Therapists will wear a surgical mask at all times unless the mask impedes the therapy session (i.e. addressing speech sounds).

 - In situations where a surgical mask impedes the therapy session, therapists may use a combination of a clear mask or face shield.

-- In instances where your child does not tolerate a mask, therapists may add extra precautions such as protective eyewear or face shield.
+- In instances where your child does not tolerate a mask, therapists will add extra precautions such as protective eyewear or face shield.

-- During feeding therapy or other aerosol-generating procedures, therapists will follow ASHA and CDC guidelines by wearing an N95 mask, protective eyewear, and gloves.
+- During feeding therapy, other aerosol-generating procedures, or ADLS where there is exposure to bodily fluids (i.e. oral hygiene, toileting), therapists will follow ASHA/AOTA and CDC guidelines by wearing a surgical mask, protective eyewear, and gloves.

 - As of March 1, 2021, we have resumed collecting signatures on a netbook with the use of stylus and paper signature via VVLs ( visit verification logs).
 All writing utensils and stylus will be sanitized before and after each use.